topres/cancer-diet-research/WARP.md

 ## Git Workflow

 This is a content-focused repository where changes typically involve:
-- Adding new episode analyses
+- Adding new research analyses
 - Updating research findings with source reviews
 - Expanding documentation